kstenerud/bo/README.md

 Issues
 ------

-  * Parse error messages are still pretty bad (basically straight from flex and bison), and don't help much for diagnosing syntax errors.
   * IEEE754 decimal types are not yet implemented.
   * 128 bit values are not yet implemented.
   * 16-bit ieee754 floating point is not yet implemented.